lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

    **NOTE 2**: `deviceSerialNumber` is pre-populated for this project, however, a commercial product should use a serial number or other unique identified for the device.

-The locale is set to US English by default in the sample JSON, however, British English, (en-GB), German (de-DE) and Indian English (en-IN) are supported.
+The locale is set to US English by default in the sample JSON, however other [locales are supported](https://developer.amazon.com/docs/alexa-voice-service/settings.html#settingsupdated).
 Feel free to test each language.

 **IMPORTANT**: It is a good idea to save a backup of this file.
 Subsequent builds may overwrite the values in `AlexaClientSDKConfig.json`.